-- Members of Council shall retain all original bills and receipts related to such claimed expenses for their term of office and such bills and receipts shall be available for audit;
+Members of Council shall retain all original bills and receipts related to such claimed expenses for their term of office;

 Mileage/Travel - Non Conference/Seminar related

-- Reimbursements for 407 Toll charges will be limited to the trip toll charges and will not include any amounts related to the acquisition of a transponder or related service fees;
+- Reimbursements for Ontario Toll charges will be limited to the trip toll charges and will not include any amounts related to the acquisition of a transponder or related service fees;

 - Entertainment, hospitality or meal allowance expenses must be supported by original receipts, show the names and business relationships of attendees and state the purpose or reason for the expense.
 All such expenses shall be submitted on the monthly reimbursement expense form and charged against the annual COPD allowance;